E5presso/python-classy/README.md

 > 2. Classy object is not *"Auto Hashable"* nor *"Auto Equatable"*.
 You have to implement *compute_hash(self)* or *equals(self, __o: object)* method on your own.
 > 3. Classy object has to be decorated with **mutability decorator**.
 You need to set @mutable or @immutable decorator in your class definition.
 > ```python
-> from classy import Classy, mutable, immutable
+> from python_classy import Classy, mutable, immutable
 >
 > @mutable  # You have to decorate with this when you want to keep this object mutable
 > class MutableClass(Classy):